Home » Recipes » Course » Meat » Juicy Greek Style Lamb Burgers

 3. Prepare your burger toppings.
 Slice your burger buns in half, then set yourself up with all your toppings so you’re ready to assemble once the lamb patties are cooked.
 PRO TIP: You can give your burger buns a quick toast if you like – either in the toaster or under your grill/broiler on high for 2 minutes.

 4. Cook your lamb burger patties.
 Drizzle your olive oil into your large pan or skillet and set it over high heat.
-Add the lamb patties, and cook for about 5 minutes on each side, until a lovely golden crust forms on both sides.
+Add the lamb patties, and cook for about five minutes on each side, until a lovely golden crust forms on both sides.
 Depending on the size of your pan, you may need to do this in batches.
 Remove from the pan and set aside.

 5. Assemble your burgers.
-You can serve the burgers family style, with the buns, patties and all the toppings laid out for everyone to help themselves to, or you can assemble them and serve them finished at the table.
+You can serve the burgers family style, with the buns, patties, and all the toppings laid out for everyone to help themselves to, or you can assemble them and serve them finished at the table.
 For entertaining or parties, I love assembling them because they look spectacular lined up and served.
 Spoon a little tzatziki onto the top and bottom of your buns, then pile on spinach leaves and the thinly sliced cucumber.
 Top with a lamb burger patty, dollop on some zhoug sauce, then place the top bun on top.
 I like to pop a skewer through the buns to help secure them (especially if you’re moving them to a table).

 Notes